Reconstruction theorem for complex polynomials: A reconstruction theorem for polynomials

+\begin{assumption} Our polynomial $P$ has no mirrored periodic points.
+Note that this condition is satisfied by a generic polynomial.

-\begin{remark} .
-For any non-exceptional polynomial, a periodic point can be mirrored only by another pre-periodic point.
-Observe that if we conjugate a polynomial $P$ by a rotation, i.e. $P_\varphi(z)=e^{i\varphi}P(ze^{-i\varphi})$, there are only countably many $\varphi\in[0,2\pi]$ for which there are two periodic points lying one above the other. \end{remark}
+\emph{Indeed, first observe that for any non-exceptional polynomial, a periodic point can only be mirrored by another pre-periodic point which follows from the simple fact that a point can have at most $(\deg P)^2$ mirrors.
+Next observe that if we conjugate a polynomial $P$ by a rotation, i.e. $P_\varphi(z)=e^{i\varphi}P(ze^{-i\varphi})$, there are only countably many angles $\varphi\in[0,2\pi]$ for which there are two periodic points lying one above the other so for a generic polynomial no two periodic point can mirror each other.
+Using the same argument can also make sure that a periodic point $z$ does not mirror any of it's pre-images $\{w\mid P(w)=z\}$.
+This shows that for a generic polynomial no periodic point can be mirrored by a pre-periodic point.} \end{assumption}